dennisoconnell/Computer_Science_Fundamentals_In_Java/README.md

-# Computer_Science_Fundamentals_In_Java
+# Computer Science Fundamentals In Java

 # Background
-I spent many of my summer weeks during high school at Wonderspace Tech Camp in Houston, TX (which unfortunately no longer exists, RIP).
+During high school I participated in summer program called Wonderspace Tech Camp in Houston, TX (which unfortunately no longer exists, RIP).
 There I took my first steps as a programmer.
 Through these projects, I learned the fundamentals of object oriented programming and computer science.

 # Navigation
 Click <a href="https://github.com/dennisoconnell/Computer_Science_Fundamentals_In_Java/tree/master/Computer_Science_Fundamentals_In_Java/src"> here </a> to check out the source code for all of these projects.
 Or manually navigate to the src folder in this project on github.